rahimiridzal/intro-toML/README.md

     $ cd repository

 2. Create a new conda environment using the provided 'environment.yml' file:

+    ```shell
     $ conda env create -f environment.yml

     This command will create a new conda environment with all the necessary dependencies specified in the environment.yml file.

 3. Activate the newly created environment:
+    ```shell
     $ conda activate intro-toML

     Replace intro-toML with the name of the environment if you specified a different name in the environment.yml file.

 4. Launch jupyter notebook:
+    ```shell
     $ jupyter notebook

 5. In the Jupyter Notebook interface, navigate to the project directory and open the notebook file 'intro-toML.ipynb'.

 You are now ready to use the project within the configured conda environment.
 Ensure that the environment is activated whenever you want to run the project.
+    ```shell
     $ conda activate intro-toML
     $ jupyter notebook